ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

 to target and what remote user to complete the steps (called tasks) as.

-The ``hosts`` line is a list of one or more groups or host patterns, separated by colons, as described in the :doc:`intro_patterns` documentation.
+The ``hosts`` line is a list of one or more groups or host patterns, separated by colons, as described in the :ref:`intro_patterns` documentation.
 The ``remote_user`` is just the name of the user account::

     ---